matthidinger/DoddleReport/README.md

 # Introduction

-DoddleReport generates tabular reports from any IEnumerable datasource.
+DoddleReport generates a variety of reports from any IEnumerable datasource.

-Out of the box it can render reports to Excel, PDF, HTML, and CSV – fully pluggable of course.
+Out of the box it can render reports to Excel, PDF, HTML, and CSV – fully extensible of course.
 I designed the project to provide reporting output over the LINQ queries we had already written for the application, but maybe you can find other uses for it.

 ## New to DoddleReport?